rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 3. Verify the build executed successfully by logging into the cluster and checking the `builds` tab of the `<YOUR_NAME>-ci-cd` project.
 ![jenkins-slave-npm-build](../images/exercise2/jenkins-slave-npm-build.png)

-3. You should now be able to apply the label `jenkins-slave-npm` to a build job to run a build on this newly created slave as we will see in the rest of this lab
+3. You should now be able to apply the label `jenkins-slave-npm` to a build job to run a build on this newly created slave as we will see in the rest of this exercise
 <p class="tip">
 NOTE - Jenkins may need to be restarted for the configuration to appear.
 To do this; navigate to your jenkins instance and add `/restart` to the url.
 </p>